5 tips to protect your pet from theft… and what to do if you’re a victim

 - Spay or neuter your pet.
 February is National Spay and Neuter Awareness Month and ARL has been sharing the many health and behavioral benefits of the low-risk procedure.
 Another perk?
 Spayed or neutered pets are much less desirable to thieves, since they can’t be bred.

 - Microchip your pet.
 It only takes a second for a thief to remove your pet’s collar, making them very difficult to identify should they turn up at an animal shelter or hospital.
 Quick and painless, microchipping your pet is extremely important to ensure that you and your pet are reunited.

 If you find yourself in a situation where you think your pet was stolen:

 - Immediately file a report with your local police department and animal control.

 - Contact your pet’s microchip company, as well as local animal shelters and hospitals to see if your pet has turned up.

 - Post fliers around your neighborhood, especially in public spaces and businesses, with your pet’s photo, name, breed(s), color, weight and any distinguishing characteristics.

 - If you offer a reward, ask for a very detailed description of your pet and how they came into that person’s possession.
 If you suspect that you are being scammed, call the police.

 - Monitor newspaper ads and online postings to look for any that might fit your pet’s description.

-PREVENT PET THEFT BEFORE IT HAPPENS!
-Report any suspicious activity, or animal cruelty and neglect to your local police department and animal control office.
+PREVENT PET THEFT BEFORE IT HAPPENS—Report any suspicious activity, or animal cruelty and neglect to ARL’s Law Enforcement team.